smibrahimali1423/Bookshelf/README.md

 **Bookshelf** is an Android application designed to simplify the process of discovering and exploring books.
 With **Bookshelf**, users can  search for books based on their interests, genres, or specific titles.

-Once a book is found, users can delve deeper into its details, including author information, publisher details, descriptions, and more.
+Once the book is found, users can delve deeper into its details, including author information, publisher details, descriptions, and more.

 ### Technologies Used